 Unique Academic Components

-New Harmony High School (NHHS) utilizes three unique educational frameworks to deliver deeper learning experiences for students and staff: advisories, fellowships, and expeditionary learning.
+New Harmony High School (NHHS) utilizes unique educational frameworks to deliver deeper learning experiences for students and staff: advisories, fellowships, projects, and expeditionary learning.

 Each student at New Harmony is part of a small, 15 student learning community called an advisory.
 Each advisory is supported and led by an advisor (teacher) who forms a personal relationship with each of their students.
 Each advisee with the support of their advisor and family develops a personalized learning plan guided by their passions and interests.
 Watch the video below to learn more.